-(i) The equilibrium probability that bad firms commit fraud ( $\phi$ ) is decreasing in the prior $\mu$ and the efficacy of fraud $\delta$ , and weakly decreasing in the cost of monitoring m.
-It is increasing in the probability that good firms send high signals ( $\gamma$ ) and decreasing in the probability that bad firms send high signals ( $\beta$ ).

-(ii) If the monitoring cost is low $(m \leq \overline{m})$ , then the equilibrium probability that low-signal firms are monitored $(\lambda{\ell})$ is increasing in the cost of fraud f and decreasing in both the efficacy of fraud $\delta$ and in the level of private benefits C. If the monitoring cost is high $(m > \overline{m})$ , then the equilibrium probability that low-signal firms are denied funding is increasing in the cost of fraud f and decreasing in both the efficacy of fraud $\delta$ and the level of private benefits C.
+- (i) The equilibrium probability that bad firms commit fraud ( $\phi$ ) is decreasing in the prior $\mu$ and the efficacy of fraud $\delta$ , and weakly decreasing in the cost of monitoring m. - (ii) If the monitoring cost is low $(m \leq \overline{m})$ , then the equilibrium probability that low-signal firms are monitored $(\lambda{\ell})$ is increasing in the cost of fraud f and decreasing in both the efficacy of fraud $\delta$ and in the level of private benefits C. If the monitoring cost is high $(m > \overline{m})$ , then the equilibrium probability that low-signal firms are denied funding is increasing in the cost of fraud f and decreasing in both the efficacy of fraud $\delta$ and the level of private benefits C.

 As before, part (i) of the proposition follows from the effects of parameter changes on the investor's incentives to tighten funding (i.e., monitor or deny funding, depending on whether or not $m \leq \overline{m}$ ) for the pool of firms with low signals.
 An increase in the prior probability that a firm is good increases the fraction of low-signal firms that are good, reducing the investor's incentives to tighten funding.
 Since a reduction in monitoring or funding denial makes fraud less attractive (bad firms are more likely to be funded even if they get a low signal), the probability of fraud falls until incentives are restored.
-An increase in the probability that bad firms generate high signals - either with fraud $(\beta + \delta)$ or without it $(\beta)$ - also increases the fraction of low-signal firms that are good, discouraging fraud.
-Conversely, an increase in the probability that good firms generate high signals worsens the pool of low-signal firms, increasing the investor's incentives to tighten funding and thus encouraging fraud.
+An increase in the probability that bad firms can generate high signals through fraud $(\delta)$ also increases the fraction of low-signal firms that are good, discouraging fraud.
 Finally, if monitoring costs are sufficiently low $(m \leq \overline{m})$ , an increase in the cost of monitoring directly lowers the investor's monitoring incentives, discouraging fraud.